heathshults/tabbed-code-highlighter/README.md

 - [Develop](#develop)
 - [License](#license)

-## Code
+## Highlight Code

-This component is the code highlighter of [Framebox].
+If you like code you will like this.
+And even if you don't it's still pretty cool.

-It is developed with [Stencil](https://stenciljs.com) and use [Prism.js](https://prismjs.com) from [James DiGioia](https://twitter.com/jamesdigioia) for the highlighting itself.
+It is a combination of [Stencil](https://stenciljs.com) and [Prism.js](https://prismjs.com).
+Thank you [James DiGioia](https://twitter.com/jamesdigioia) for the highlighting itself.

 ## Getting Started

-Start you new presentation by following the quick  [Getting Started guide](https://docs.framebox.com/docs)
+There is really nothing to it.
+See below.

 ## Example